chilipadiboy/protect-PM-Lee-frontend/Final Report.md

 1. The attacker, without the server's and tag's private key, cannot be able to disguise as a legitimate server / tag as the digital signature is verified first.

-/*shift down*/
-### Login:
-The user will log in with his `NRIC`, `Password`, and `Role` created by an `Administrator`.
-He will have a choice to login with/without a 2FA tag.
-If the latter is chosen, he will be required to pair his 2FA tag (if applicable) before logging in.
-The web app generates a unique salt for the user and adds it to his registered password.
-The web app generates a hash of the resultant value using SHA256 and stores both the user's hash and salt in the database of the web app.
-The private and public keys of each user are generated via the ED25519.

-Zhiyuan TBC

-### Security Claims:
-Since the 2FA tags are issued by the `administrators`, the `administrators` could obtain the user's public key from the tag and store the web app's public key in the tag manually without the need for transmission of the keys.
-This eliminates the risk of malicious parties intercepting and giving incorrect public keys if the keys were to be transmitted instead.

-Zhiyuan TBC

 ### Health records:
 Jiahui TBC

 ### Security Claims:
 Jiahui TBC

 ---

 ## Subsystems 2 to 4 Overview